-- (3) Buildings, schools, churches and cemeteries; - (4) Storage tanks, wells, mines, caves, picnic areas and campsites; - (5) Benchmarks (control stations) and spot elevations; - (6) Boundaries and fence lines; - (7) Contour lines, depressions, cuts and fills; - (8) Perennial and intermittent streams, springs, falls and marshes; - (9) Valleys, ridges, peaks and sags (saddles, cols); - (10) Elevations and general land contours; and - (11) Photo revisions. - c.
-Describe the various parts of the compass and demonstrate the ability to use it to plot a course on a map, including northing and declination correction. - d.
+- Explain the acronym STOP and its importance in survival. - (6) 1.
+Explain two methods of water purification. - 5.
+Land Navigation and Orienteering - a.
+Identify and define the following terms or concepts: - (1) Latitude and longitude; - (2) Degrees, minutes and seconds; - (3) True north and magnetic north; - (4) Declination: - (5) Datum - b.
+Demonstrate the ability to read and interpret a 7.5 minute topographic map's border information, colors and symbols, including the following information: - (1) Grades of highways, roads, trails and bridges; - (2) Power lines and other landmark lines; - (3) Buildings, schools, churches and cemeteries; - (4) Storage tanks, wells, mines, caves, picnic areas and campsites; - (5) Benchmarks (control stations) and spot elevations; - (6) Boundaries and fence lines; - (7) Contour lines, depressions, cuts and fills; - (8) Perennial and intermittent streams, springs, falls and marshes; - (9) Valleys, ridges, peaks and sags (saddles, cols); - (10) Elevations and general land contours; and - (11) Photo revisions. - c.
+Describe the various parts of the compass.
+D and demonstrate the ability to use it to plot a course on a map, including northing and declination correction. - d.
 Define the following plotting methods or grid systems and demonstrate the ability to use them to determine the coordinates for a given point. - (1) Latitude Longitude; - (2) USNG (United States National Grid); - (3) UTM (Universal Transverse Mercator); - (4) ASRC Grid; - (5) Using a ruler and a topographic map. - e.
-Demonstrate the ability to perform the following navigational functions: - (1) Obtain and follow a simple compass bearing; - (2) Determine a reciprocal; - (3) Move around obstacles; - (4) Find a position by triangulation and by resection; and - (5) Determine position by terrain feature identification. - f.
-Describe the significance and use of these orienteering concepts: - (1) Catching features; - (2) Collecting features; - (3) Attack points; - (4) Aiming off; and - (5) Coarse and fine orienteering. - g.
-Demonstrate basic knowledge and use of a GPS: - (1) Set correct Datum; - (2) Determine coordinates for current location; - (3) Mark a way point; and - (4) Navigate to a location given only the coordinates. - h.
-Demonstrate the ability to measure distance by pacing. - i.
-Demonstrate the ability to navigate at night. - j.
-Demonstrate proficiency in photocopying grid overlays onto maps. - 6.
-Search Skills - a.
-Identify the primary goal of all SAR activity. - b.
-Identify and define four key points of search theory. - c.
-Define the following search tactics:
+Demonstrate the ability to perform the following navigational functions: - (1) Obtain and follow a simple compass bearing; - (2) Determine a reciprocal; - (3) Move around obstacles; - (4) Find a position by triangulation and by resection; and- - (5) Determine position by terrain feature identification. - f.
+Describe the significance and use of these orienteering concepts: - (1) Catching features; - (2) Collecting features;